Introduction

 1. A new layer track_points copy will be added to the Layers panel.
 Drag it on top of the stack in the Layers panel.
 In the Layer Styling Panel for the duplicated track_points copy layer, choose bright neon as the Color from the color picker and increase the size to 3.
 Check the Draw Effects option and click the Effects button next to it.

 1. In the Effects Properties panel, check Outer Glow.
-Select 2.0 for both Spread and Blue radius.
+Select 2.0 for both Spread and Blur radius.
 Click Go Back.

 1. Now we are ready to animate the points.
 Right-click the track points copy layer and select Properties.